legendu-net/blog/en/content/2017/03/docker-image-and-container-management/docker-image-and-container-management.markdown

 ## Volume

+1. You can mount both a file and a directory into a Docker container.
+    However,
+    ALWAYS use absolutely paths for mounting (using the option `-v`).

-1. ALWAYS create a directory in the Docker container first before you mount a volume into it.
+2. ALWAYS create a directory in the Docker container first before you mount a volume into it.
     If the directory (to mount into) in the Docker container does not exists, it will be created automatically by the root user